robotology/robotology-superbuild/doc/conda-forge.md

 cmake --build . --config Release
 ~~~

+**IMPORTANT: If you use Visual Studio 2022, the fourth command needs to be changed in `cmake -G"Visual Studio 17 2022" ..`.
+Visual Studio 2017 or earlier are not supported.**

 **IMPORTANT: conda-forge does not provide Debug version of its libraries, so in Windows you can't compile in Debug mode if you are using conda-forge.**

 ### Run software installed